tochman/the_blue_print/chapters/05-testing-react-components.md

 - Apply real-world testing patterns that provide long-term value and maintainability
 :::

-## Strategic Approach to React Component Testing
+## Strategic approach to React component testing

 Before exploring testing implementation, understanding the strategic purpose and appropriate application of testing proves essential.
 Testing serves as a tool to solve specific development problems rather than a universal requirement, making it crucial to understand when and how testing provides value.

-## The Strategic Value of Component Testing
+## The strategic value of component testing

 **Refactoring Confidence**: Tests verify that external behavior remains consistent when component internal implementation changes.
 This proves invaluable during performance optimization or component logic restructuring.